 If you do consider the detour, make sure that your travel insurance and vehicle insurance cover Bosnia.
 Additionally, be sure to have all your travel documents, such as passports and all vehicle documentation handy when you cross the borders.

 Note: Croatia is divided in two in the south by Bosnia-Herzegovina, so you will need to pass through passport control if you travel from Split to Dubrovnik.

 Our motorhome Croatia Road Trip included the following places – with added details of our motorhome campsites.

 (We used the Campercontact App which we found the best due to its ease of use, ability to be used offline and because there were plenty of reviews, so we could avoid those sites with a bad rap.)

-As with any road trip route, your itinerary is lead by the type of activities you enjoy.
-We love getting out and about in nature – hence our most favourite picks to visit in Croatia would be Krka National Park and Plitvice Lakes.
+As with any road trip route, your itinerary is led by the type of activities you enjoy.
+We love getting out and about in nature – hence our favourite picks to visit in Croatia would be Krka National Park and Plitvice Lakes.